mcai4gl2/goscripts/README.md

 Similar to compress, but this version uses fixed number of go routines instead of one per file.
 Using --parallel to control how many go routines to use.
 By default, the program will create 10 go routines.

+### yahoostockcrawler

+Script to download stock prices from yahoo finance.
+This script extracts the json data.
+It can be then directly loaded into pandas in python.